Ostrynska/todo-list-app/README.md

 <b>Currently, the site allows you to perform the following actions:</b>
 * Viewing the available tasks
 * Delete completed tasks
-* The group completed tasks and viewed them
+* Group completed tasks and viewed them
 * Delete a completed task permanently from the app
-* Responsive design
+* Responsive design.
 The website has been developed with a responsive design that ensures compatibility with all types of devices, including mobile phones, tablets and desktops.
 This ensures a seamless user experience regardless of the device they are using.

 ## Live page
 The live page for this project is available via the following link: https://todo-list-app-9pn0.onrender.com